TonyDeAlmeida/Start-here-java/README.md

 <h2 id="samples-introduction">4 Samples introduction</h2>

-<p>All samples are independent project that you run according your needs.</p>
+All samples are independent project that you run according your needs.

 <h3 id="java-samples">4.1 JAVA SAMPLES (PUBLISHING AND CONSUMING)</h3>

-<p>All projects are maven projects, allowing you to use them directly in your preferred IDE.
+All projects are maven projects, allowing you to use them directly in your preferred IDE.
-They are all based on the same structure, and use the paho-mqtt java library.</p>
+They are all based on the same structure, and use the paho-mqtt java library.

 <h4 id="live-objects-parameters">4.1.1 LIVE OBJECTS PARAMETERS</h4>

-<p>Use static constants for all Live Objects parameters.
-This will certainly not what you will prefer to do in your real application code, but centralizing them in the samples gives you a complete overview of the different parameters.</p><p>
+Use static constants for all Live Objects parameters.
+This will certainly not what you will prefer to do in your real application code, but centralizing them in the samples gives you a complete overview of the different parameters.
-A first group of parameters defines the connection to Live Objets</p>
+A first group of parameters defines the connection to Live Objets

 // Connection parameters